Galimbor/CG_Letters/README.md

     </figure>

-    4. One you select a letter, one of the following things can be doneMostrar os símbolos coloridos modelados a partir de triângulos. : </p>
+    4. One you select a letter, one of the following things can be done : </p>
         <ol>
-        <li>Movimento do Simbolo usando botao esquerdo do rato como se pode verificar na <a href="figura3">Figura 3</a>.
-Esta funcionalidade é implementada usando a função
+        <li>Movement of the letter using the left mouse button, as seen in <a href="figura3">Figura 3</a>.
+Implement using the function
         <i> void selectLetterGLFWwindow *window) </i> que chama
         <i> void moveLetter(GLFWwindow *window) </i>  </li>